d2l-ai/d2l-en/chapter_attention-mechanism/transformer.md

 ## Summary

-* Transformer model is based on N*N encoder-decoder architecture.
+* The Transformer model is based on N*N encoder-decoder architecture.
 It differs from seq2seq with attention in 3 major places.
 * Multi-head attention layer contains $h$ parallel attention layers.
 * Position-wise feed-forward network consists of two dense layers that applies to the last dimension.
 * Layer normalization differs from batch normalization by normalizing along the last dimension (the feature dimension) instead of the first (batch size) dimension.
-* Positional encoding is the only place that adds positional information to the transformer model.
+* Positional encoding is the only place that adds positional information to the Transformer model.

 ## Exercises

-* Try a large size of epochs and compare the loss between seq2seq model and transformer model in earlier stage and later stage.
+* Try a large size of epochs and compare the loss between seq2seq model and Transformer model in earlier stage and later stage.
 * Can you think of another functions for positional encoding?
 * Compare layer normalization and batch normalization, what are the suitable scenarios to apply them?